15+ Best Resin 3D Printers [2024 Update]

 best resin printer

 The Anycubic Photon M3 Plus is a desktop resin 3D printer with quick print times, and large build plate size.
-It has a 5.9L print size measuring 245 x 197 x 122 mm.
-This device comes with a 6K LCD resolution and an open material platform that can accommodate different materials.
+It has a 5.9L print size measuring 245 x 197 x 122 mm and a print speed of about 100 mm/hour.

 best resin printer